Dancing Gabe

-Gabriel Langlois (born 1963), better known as Dancing Gabe, is a well known fan of the Winnipeg Jets, Manitoba Moose, Winnipeg Blue Bombers, and the Winnipeg Goldeyes.
+Gabriel Langlois (born 1963), better known as Dancing Gabe, is a Canadian fan of the Winnipeg Jets, Manitoba Moose, Winnipeg Blue Bombers, and the Winnipeg Goldeyes.
 He first gained notoriety in 1984, when he attended a Bombers game and was noticed dancing in the crowd.
 On December 20, 2014, Gabe danced at his 1,000th professional hockey game in Winnipeg.

 Early life

 Gabriel Langlois was born in Winnipeg, Manitoba on January 29, 1963, to parents Angelina and Louis Langlois.
 He was diagnosed with autism at the age of three and was institutionalized in Portage la Prairie, Manitoba, at the age of six.
 He was non-verbal until he was ten years old.
 He took specialized classes in Notre Dame de Lourdes, Manitoba, where a nun taught him how to read and write.
 On July 8, 1974, Langlois returned from the institution to live with his parents and siblings in St. Vital.
 He graduated from Glenlawn Collegiate in 1981.